SukanyaBasu79/Getting-and-cleaning-data/README.md

 # Getting-and-cleaning-data
-Final Course Project
+## Final Course Project:
-This repo explains how all of the scripts work and how they are connected.
+## This repo explains how all of the scripts work and how they are connected.

 The R script is broken down into five broad parts based on the five tasks assigned in the course project.
 Each part is further broken down into smaller sub-parts each of which accomplishes a specific task as detailed below.